jordanblakey/lumina-media-controller/README.md

 ## Technical Stack

-Lumina is built on a hybrid architecture that blends modern web technologies with low-level Linux systems programming:
+Lumina is built on a hybrid architecture that blends modern web technologies with Linux systems programming:

-- **Frontend**: A minimal, high-performance UI built with standard **HTML5**, **CSS3** (modern flexbox/grid), and **Vanilla JavaScript**.
+- **Frontend**: A minimal, high-performance UI built with standard **HTML5**, **CSS3**, and **Vanilla JavaScript**.
 - **Backend (Electron)**: Orchestrates system-level interactions using Node.js.
-- **IPC Bridge**: Uses a secure `contextBridge` and `preload.js` pattern to facilitate communication between the UI and the Linux system.
+- **IPC Bridge**: Uses a secure `contextBridge` and `preload.js` pattern with an asynchronous "UI Ready" handshake for reliable initialization.
-- **D-Bus Integration**: Communicates with the Linux session bus using the **MPRIS protocol** via `dbus-send` and `dbus-monitor`.
+- **D-Bus Integration**: Communicates with the MPRIS protocol using **`busctl`** for high-efficiency JSON output parsing.
-- **System Utilities**: Integrates with `amixer` for global hardware volume control and inspects the `/proc` filesystem for process-level metadata.
+- **System Utilities**: Integrates with `amixer` for global hardware volume control.

-## The Vision
+## Security & Sandboxing

-Lumina aims to be the definitive "Now Playing" experience for Linux.
-It's not just a remote control; it's a context-aware dashboard that understands *how* you use media across different applications and brings them together into a unified, high-performance workflow.
+Lumina includes a custom **AppArmor profile** designed to resolve permission issues when communicating with players installed via **Flatpak** or **Snap**.
+This profile ensures the application has the necessary permissions to talk to the session bus while maintaining a secure security posture.

 ## How it Works

 Lumina leverages the **MPRIS (Media Player Remote Interfacing Specification)** over D-Bus.
-It monitors system signals in real-time to track metadata changes and uses a proprietary "Deep Identification" layer to resolve ambiguous player identities by cross-referencing process command lines in `/proc`.
+It uses `busctl` to query player metadata and status in real-time.
+By utilizing Well-Known Names (e.g., `org.mpris.MediaPlayer2.spotify`), Lumina ensures consistent identification across different distribution methods (Native, Flatpak, Snap).

 ## Credits